Frequently Asked Questions

 What will my interest rate be?

-Interest rates are calculated based on roughly 23 different factors that are unique to each buyer.
+Interest rates are calculated based on roughly 23 different factors that are unique to you.
 Your interest rate will depend on your credit score, the loan amount, term length, loan type, down payment amount and more.
-If you’re unhappy with your pre-approved interest rate, your Loan Officer may be able to suggest a few ways for you to increase your score.

 What are closing costs?